bombyx3d/buildsystem/README.md

 It is also recommended to run tests after compilation.
 This can be achieved by invoking the `ant run-tests` command in the root directory of the project.

-Also, projects files for [IntelliJ IDEA](https://www.jetbrains.com/idea/) are included.
+Projects files for [IntelliJ IDEA](https://www.jetbrains.com/idea/) are also included.

 License
 -------